Evan

 • macOS 10.7+

-• Linux distributions such as Ubuntu, Debian, Fedora, RHEL, and CentOS
+• Linux distributions including Ubuntu, Debian, and Fedora.

 • tvOS and Amazon Fire OS